Irinotecan Liposome (Onivyde®)

 How to Take Irinotecan Liposome

 Irinotecan Liposome is administered intravenously (IV, directly into a vein).
 The dose is based on the patient’s weight.
-Patients will receive pre-medication with a corticosteroid, an anti-emetic (anti-nausea) medication, and possibly medication like atropine to prevent diarrhea.
-This medication is not given by itself but in combination with other chemotherapy medications.
+Patients will receive pre-medication with a corticosteroid and an antiemetic (anti-nausea) medication.
+This medication is given in combination with other chemotherapy medications.

 Possible Side Effects of Irinotecan Liposome